GregMBS/USCOVIDj/README.md

 US State COVID-19 Graphs (USCOVID)

-This Ruby-on-Rails web app was developed by Gregory M. Blumenthal at GMBS Consulting.
+This web app was developed by Gregory M. Blumenthal at GMBS Consulting.

 The data is pulled from the GitHub site for The New York Times, based